Chapter 2. Installing Debezium connectors

 2.3.
 Deploying Debezium with AMQ Streams

-To set up connectors for Debezium on Red Hat OpenShift Container Platform, you deploy a Kafka cluster to OpenShift, download and configure Debezium connectors, and deploy Kafka Connect with the connectors.
+To set up connectors for Debezium on Red Hat OpenShift Container Platform, deploy a Kafka cluster to OpenShift, download and configure Debezium connectors, and deploy Kafka Connect with the connectors.

 - You used Red Hat AMQ Streams to set up Apache Kafka and Kafka Connect on OpenShift.
 AMQ Streams offers operators and images that bring Kafka to OpenShift.

-- Podman is installed.
+- Podman or Docker is installed.

 You now have a working Kafka cluster that is running in OpenShift with Kafka Connect.